elyase/locasticsearch/docs/index.md

     <em>Serverless full text search in Python</em>
 </p>

-Locasticsearch provides serverless full text search powered by [sqlite full text search capabilities](https://www.sqlite.org/fts5.html) but trying to be compatible with a subset of the elasticsearch API.
+Locasticsearch provides serverless full text search powered by [sqlite full text search capabilities](https://www.sqlite.org/fts5.html) but trying to be compatible with (a subset of) the elasticsearch API.

-That way you can comfortably develop your text search appplication without needing to set up servers, but knowing that you are not locked in to a library.
-When you are ready to .
+That way you can comfortably develop your text search appplication without needing to set up services and smoothly transition to Elasticsearch for scale or more features without changing your code.

-That said, if you are only doing basic search operations within the subset supported by this library, and you dont have a lot of documents (less than a million) that would justify going for a cluster deployment, Locasticsearch [can be a faster](benchmarks) alternative to Elasticsearch.
+That said, if you are only doing basic search operations within the subset supported by this library, and dont have a lot of documents (~million) that would justify going for a cluster deployment, Locasticsearch [can be a faster](benchmarks) alternative to Elasticsearch.

 <p align="center">
 <a href="https://github.com/elyase/locasticsearch/actions?query=workflow%3ATest" target="_blank">